onuryunus/gcp-seo-tracker/README.md

 ## 🆘 Support

-Issues ve feature requests için GitHub Issues kullanın.
+Use GitHub Issues for issues and feature requests.